 Educational content

-We recommend coming up with 4-5 content pillars.
-These are the educational topics you will share online.
-Your content pillars should align with how you solve your clients’ problems – how you get them from point A to point B.
+We recommend developing 4-5 content pillars, the educational topics you will share online.
+Your content pillars should align with how you solve your clients’ problems and get them from point A to point B.

 Here’s an example of four pillars you might see on a fitness channel:

-Once you have your pillars, you’ll break them down even further to generate your actual content ideas.
+Once you have your pillars, you’ll break them down further to generate your content ideas.
 Here’s what one of the pillars from above might look like broken down:

 Workout